 TROY: My wife and I are busy caring for our son, Christopher, who is on a ventilator and feeding tube which require constant care in our home.
 We also have another son that we care for that is autistic.
 We also enjoy helping to care for our young grandchildren.

 In my free time, I am always thinking about Christmas.
 I am what you call beyond obsessed with Christmas.
 If I had my way, it would be Christmas every day.
 My neighbors find it amusing that my son-in-law and I are building Christmas displays in July.

-North Pole Tips
+Kaukauna North Pole Village

 - Bundle up!
 This display is viewed out of your car.
-The kids threw on their snowpants, hats, and mittens right when we got there.
-Although the paths are kept up and shoveled, we found the extra gear and at the least, the boots, kept our feet warmer.
+The kids threw on their snow pants, hats, and mittens right when we got there.
+Although the paths are kept up and shoveled, we found the extra gear and at the least, the boots kept our feet warmer.

 - Bring a donation for the food pantry.